Pegahka/GenerativeAxonModel/README.md

 **XML-File with axonal data courtesy of Rodney J. Douglas, K.A.C.
-Martin and John Anderson, Institute of Neuroinformatics, University and ETH Zurich.**
+Martin and John Anderson, Institute of Neuroinformatics, University and ETH Zurich (A canonical microcircuit for neocortex, 1989).**

 ### Software Prerequisites